-Source: Trade Data Monitor LLC & FAS Cairo office research.
+Source: Trade Data Monitor LLC

-e) FOOD AID: N/A

-f) TRADE BARRIERS: Egypt maintains an open market for agricultural commodities and products produced with biotechnology.
+- e) FOOD AID: N/A - f) TRADE BARRIERS: Egypt maintains an open market for agricultural commodities and products produced with biotechnology.
 Imports are permissible if the exporting country-of-origin approves the product for consumption and authorizes its exportation.
-Imports of biotech seeds for the purpose of cultivation are not permitted due to the aforementioned decree banning cultivation (issued in 2012).
+Imports of biotech seeds for the purpose of cultivation are not permitted due to the aforementioned decree banning cultivation.